Arctic Freezer 33 eSports One Review

-For example, in older 1080p 144 Hz monitors like the ASUS VG248QE, the manufacturers chose to implement HDMI controllers that were only capable of up to ≈150 Mpx/s, just enough for 60 Hz at 1080p.
+For example, in older 1080p 144 Hz monitors like the ASUS VG248QE, the manufacturers chose to implement HDMI controllers that were only capable of up to ≈210 Mpx/s, enough for only 60 Hz at 1080p (with an absolute upper limit of around 85 Hz at 1080p if the user sets custom resolutions).
+100+ Hz at 1080p over HDMI was simply not possible on these monitors.
 However, since it was only a matter of limited bandwidth, higher refresh rates over HDMI could at least be achieved at lower resolutions.
 Usually something like 720p (which has less than half as many pixels as 1080p) would be enough to get 120 Hz.

 However, the G-Sync module seems to have a software restriction which actually enforces a strict 60 Hz limit over HDMI at all resolutions, regardless of bandwidth.
 The monitor does work at up to 60 Hz at 2560×1440 over HDMI, so it supports at least that much bandwidth, but when attempting higher refresh rates at a lower resolution such as 1080p 120 Hz, 100 Hz, and even 75 Hz, it only results in a black screen despite the fact that 1080p 100 Hz and 75 Hz use less bandwidth than 1440p 60 Hz.